PellelNitram/xournalpp_htr/docs/index.md

 Xournal++ HTR strives to bring open-source on-device handwriting recognition to [Xournal++](https://github.com/xournalpp/xournalpp) as it is one of the most adopted open-source note taking apps and thereby HTR can be delivered to the largest possible amount of users.

-## Training

-### Installation

-Follow the above installation procedure and replace the step `pip install -r requirements.txt` by both `pip install -r requirements.txt` and `pip install -r requirements_training.txt` to install both the inference and training dependencies.

 ## Project design

 The design of Xournal++ HTR tries to bridge the gap between both delivering a production ready product and allowing contributors to experiment with new algorithms.